Probabilistic cellular automata with Andrei Toom: Probabilistic cellular automata

 The set of histories will be equipped with the discrete topology: the cylinder sets form a basis of its open sets.
 The same works for the set of configurations.
 A \df{random history} is defined by a probability measure on the Borel sets of the histories.
 If \( f \) is a measurable function over the probability space and \( \mu \) is a proability measure then we will denote by \( \mu f \) the expected value (integral) of \( f \) by \( \mu \).

 It is assumed that the cells make their choices independently, so the probability distribution \( \Pbof{\cdot} \) satisfies for any \( t \), \( x_{1},\dots,x_{k} \):

+It follows from this definition that \( \eta \) is a Markov process.
 Just like given a transition function of a deterministic cellular automaton and an initial configuration \( \eta(\cdot,0) \) the trajectory is completely defined, given the transition probabilities and a probability distribution over the initial configurations \( \eta(\cdot,0) \), the random process \( \eta \) is completely defined.
 (The initial probability distribution can, in particular, be the special one, \( \delta_{\xi} \), concentrated on a single configuration \( \xi \).)
-In fact, the transition probabilities \( \trpr(\cdot\mid\cdot) \) define a linear operator \( P \) on the set of measurable functions over \( \bbS^{\sites} \) as follows:
+In fact, the transition probabilities \( \trpr(\cdot\mid\cdot) \) define a linear operator \( P \) on the set of measurable functions over \( \bbS^{\sites} \) as follows: for all \( t \),

 where \( \Expvof{\cdot\mid\cdot} \) is the conditional expected value.
 Functions \( f \) of particular interest are

 This also defines a linear operator \( \mu\mapsto P\mu \) on the space of probability measures over \( \states^{\sites} \) via \( (P\mu)f=\mu(Pf) \).
 If we denote the probability distribution of \( \eta(\cdot,t) \) by \( \mu_{t} \), then \( \mu_{t+1}=P\mu_{t} \).
 Clearly, the values \( P\delta_{\xi} \) over all configurations \( \xi \) define \( P \) completely: without confusion we can write \( P\xi=P\delta_{\xi} \).
 The transition operator \( D \) of a deterministic cellular automaton can be seen as a special case via the following extension of its domain: \( D\delta_{\xi}=\delta_{D\xi} \).
 The distribution \( \mu \) will be called \df{stationary} (or also, \df{invariant}) if \( P\mu=\mu \).
 It is well-known and not difficult to prove that there is always at least one stationary distribution.